xealits/TopTaus/Readme.txt

 TODO:
-- Data/MC scale factors for resolution, in eta bins -> check if I use the already updated one from https://twiki.cern.ch/twiki/bin/view/CMS/JetResolution
+- Data/MC scale factors for resolution, in eta bins (values are already updated in UncertaintyCalculator)

 - Substitute random smearing for JER with smearing by genPt (it's the recommended method and should be faster, since it does not call the random() function)